10 Toronto intersections as they were in the 1990s

 The Toronto of the 1990s doesn't seem like such a distant place at first thought, but the more you consider the sweeping changes the city has undergone over the last three decades, the more it seems bizarre that there were so few condos and so many undeveloped industrial sites.

-This is a Toronto I remember so well.
-There was an unfinished feel it.
+There was an unfinished feel to this Toronto.
 You could ride a bike around places like Liberty Village, the Eastern Waterfront, and the Junction and feel like time moved very slowly.

 Here's a look back at Toronto intersections before the ubiquity of condo podiums, big box retail, and the near-total elimination of our inner city industry.

 Yes, there were still PCC streetcars in service on Toronto streets in the 1990s.
-Here we're looking east along a much quieter Queen Street at Spadina Avenue (photo by David Wilson).
-Here's what the view looks like today.
+Here we're looking east along a much quieter Queen Street at Spadina Avenue.

 Oh, the Big Bop.
-Before it was a furniture store targeted towards condo owners, this building at the southeast corner of Queen and Bathurst was a raucous live music venue.
-Here's the current view.
+Before it was a furniture store targeted toward condo owners, this building at the southeast corner of Queen and Bathurst was a raucous live music venue.

-The view up Yonge Street at Church/Davenport hasn't changed that much — yet.
-Here's what it looks like today.
+The view up Yonge Street at Church/Davenport hasn't changed that much—yet.
+But, it's right on the cusp of the trendy and bustling Yorkville neighbourhood.

-Before the Distillery District was born, the old Gooderham & Worts site was used regularly as a film set.
+Before the Distillery District was born and became the tourist destination it is today, the old Gooderham & Worts site was used regularly as a film set.

-You know what there wasn't a lot of the in 1990s?
-Adaptive re-use projects.
-That's why the building on the right side of the frame at Queen and Shaw streets looks so run down.
-Eventually it would become the Candy Factory Lofts.
-Present day view here.
+See that old warehouse-style building on the right side of the frame?
+That's been replaced by a modern glass building and the vista in the distance is starting to fill with condos.

 Neither of these streets existed in the 1990s, when Liberty Village was still somewhat industrial and only starting to draw in production companies.
-This is the view today.

 The old Consumers Gas Building at Front and Parliaments streets looked ready for the wrecking ball until it was restored as a Police Station.
-Here's what it looks like today.

-This view of the Financial District at King and Bay streets doesn't look that different, but where's all the traffic (photo by David Wilson)?
-Present day view here.
+This view of the Financial District at King and Bay streets doesn't look that different, but where's all the traffic?

 Pretty much everything in the foreground of this photo at Yonge Street and Balmoral Avenue has changed.
-This is the view today.

 Look at that!
 Not only does Captain John's look pretty good in this photo at Yonge Street and Queens Quay, but there's not a condo in sight.
-This is what it looks like now (RIP CJ's).

 Join the conversation Load comments